masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

 .. attribute:: tasklet.scheduled

-   This attribute is ``True`` when the tasklet is either scheduled or blocked on a channel.
+   This attribute is ``True`` when the tasklet is either in the runnables list or blocked on a channel.

 .. attribute:: tasklet.restorable

-   This attribute is relevant to tasklets that were created through unpickling.

-   If it is possible to continue running the unpickled tasklet from whatever point in execution it may be, then this attribute will be ``True``.
+   This attribute is ``True``, if the tasklet can be completely restored by pickling/unpickling.
+If a tasklet is restorable, it is possible to continue running the unpickled tasklet from whatever point in execution it may be.

+   All tasklets can be pickled for debugging/inspection purposes, but an unpickled tasklet might have lost runtime information (C stack).
    For the tasklet to be runnable, it must not have lost runtime information (C stack usage for instance).

 The following attributes allow checking of user set situations: